imbi-heidelberg/MetaNLP/paper/paper.md

 dtm <- MetaNLP("data/example.csv",
                bounds = c(2, Inf),
                word_length = c(3, Inf),
-               weighting = "frequency"
+               weighting = "frequency",
                language = "english")
 ```

 The argument `bounds` specifies how often a word must occur to become part of
 the document-term matrix.
-The argument `word_length` determines the minimum and maximum number of characters a word should have.
+The argument `word_length` determines the minimum and
+maximum number of characters a word should have.
 The argument `weighting` is used to
-specify weighting function used for the creation of the document-term matrix.
+specify the weighting function used for the creation of the document-term matrix.
 The object `dtm` now has a slot `data_frame` which contains the desired document-term
 matrix.